Vyral/greg-mcdaniel/_drafts/3-indicators-that-show-us-where-our-market-is-going.md

 {% include youtube.html %}

-2019 is right around the corner.
-Stay tuned to find out what you can expect from the real estate market.
+<center>2019 is right around the corner.
+Stay tuned to find out what you can expect from the real estate market.</center>

 Here are the three signs that tell us whether 2019 is going to be a hot market or not: